ericglau/demo-devex/README.md

-# liberty:x Demo
+# liberty:dev Demo
 This guide was adapted from the [Open Liberty MicroProfile Health Guide](https://openliberty.io/guides/microprofile-health.html).

-## Overview of liberty:x mode
+## Overview of liberty:dev mode
 * hot deployment with background compilation mode so that java/resource/configuration file changes are picked up while your server is running
 * built on top of the [ci.maven](https://github.com/WASdev/ci.maven) plugin

 ### Specific functionalities:
-* default server starts on `mvn liberty:x` and stops on ctl-c
+* default server starts on `mvn liberty:dev` and stops on ctl-c
 * java source file changes will be picked up dynamically (any java files in the `src/main/java` directory)
 * server configuration file changes (any files in the config directory indicated in the pom.xml) will be picked up dynamically
 * resource file changes (any files in the `src/main/resources` directory)
 * unit and integration tests on a seperate server and thread after every successful compile
 * debug port opened by default at port: 8787

-## How to try out liberty:x mode
+## How to try out liberty:dev mode
 1. Clone this modified openliberty-health guide
-2. Run `mvn install liberty:x` to start liberty:x mode
+2. Run `mvn install liberty:dev` to start liberty:dev mode
 3. Add mpHealth-1.0 feature to the server.xml, notice you can now access the /health endpoint (though it's just an empty array)
 <details>
     <summary>4.
 Create the SystemHealth class (notice changes seen at the /health endpoint) </summary>